CVPR 2024 Submission Policies

 Paper formatting: Papers are limited to eight pages, including figures and tables, in the CVPR style.
 Additional pages containing only cited references are allowed.
 Please download the CVPR 2024 Author Kit for detailed formatting instructions.

 Papers that are not properly anonymized, or do not use the template, or have more than eight pages (excluding references) will be rejected without review.

-Submission and review process: For the first time, CVPR 2023 will be using OpenReview to manage submissions.
+Submission and review process: CVPR 2024 will be using OpenReview to manage submissions.
 Consistent with the review process for previous CVPR conferences, submissions under review will be visible only to their assigned members of the program committee (senior area chairs, area chairs, and reviewers).
 The reviews and author responses will never be made public, and we will not be soliciting comments from the general public during the reviewing process.

 Anyone who plans to submit a paper as an author or a co-author will need to create (or update) their OpenReview profile by the full paper submission deadline.
 By submitting a paper to CVPR, the authors agree to the review process and understand that papers are processed by the OpenReview system to match each manuscript to the best possible area chairs and reviewers.

 Please don’t contact PCs about anything that doesn’t require the police, an ambulance or a fire engine; if your problem does require the police, an ambulance or a fire engine, contact your emergency services.

 PCs are facing a huge growth in submissions, and are spending all their energies ensuring that papers find appropriate ACs and reviewers.
 For this reason, PCs will NOT:

 - allow late submissions, whatever the reason